 Additional costs will be incurred for transportation, NOLS equipment and any personal expenditures.

 Yes.
 Two Elon staff members will accompany students to NOLS orientation and then both will depart; NOLS staff will manage the duration of the expedition.
 After NOLS, The coordinator of gap programs and 1 faculty or staff member will accompany students throughout the service-learning projects.
-Elon staff will be in residence in Costa Rica.
+Elon staff will be in residence in Spain.